 I am a Ph.D. candidate in the Department of Political Science at Binghamton University.
 My major is comparative politics, and my minor is international relations.
-I expect to complete my doctorate by June 2025.

 For more information, see my CV.